indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 > Generative organisations require empowerment for maximum performance.
 Individuals’ minds are harnessed to fulfill the organisation’s goals through a culture of conscious inquiry.
 They are encouraged to speak up, think outside the box, and to act as fully conscious participants in a great cooperative enterprise.

-[The 2014 State of Devops Report](https://www.researchgate.net/publication/263198947_2014_State_of_DevOps_Report) goes on to say that in generative environments, it is understood that continuous improvement leads to ever-higher levels of throughput and stability.
+[The 2014 State of DevOps Report](https://www.researchgate.net/publication/263198947_2014_State_of_DevOps_Report) goes on to say that in generative environments, it is understood that continuous improvement leads to ever-higher levels of throughput and stability.
 Learning is actively promoted.
 Everybody is encouraged to run experiments to learn how to improve both processes and the products and services they build.
 Instead of blaming humans for errors, they look into ways to redesign the system to prevent another one.